The original team¶

 - Malcolm Tredinnick

 Malcolm originally wanted to be a mathematician, somehow ended up a software developer.
 He’s contributed to many Open Source projects, has served on the board of the GNOME foundation, and will kick your ass at chess.

 When he’s not busy being an International Man of Mystery, Malcolm lives in Sydney, Australia.

 Russell studied physics as an undergraduate, and studied neural networks for his PhD.
 His first job was with a startup in the defense industry developing simulation frameworks.
 Over time, mostly through work with Django, he’s become more involved in Web development.

 Russell has helped with several major aspects of Django, including a couple major internal refactorings, creation of the test system, and more.

 Russell lives in the most isolated capital city in the world — Perth, Australia.

 - Joseph Kocherhans

-Joseph is currently a developer at EveryBlock, and previously worked for the Lawrence Journal-World where he built most of the backend for their Marketplace site.
+Joseph was the director of lead development at EveryBlock and previously developed at the Lawrence Journal-World.
+He is treasurer of the Django Software Foundation.
 He often disappears for several days into the woods, attempts to teach himself computational linguistics, and annoys his neighbors with his Charango playing.

 Joseph’s first contribution to Django was a series of improvements to the authorization system leading up to support for pluggable authorization.
 Since then, he’s worked on the new forms system, its use in the admin, and many other smaller improvements.